neoclide/coc-vetur/Readme.md

   1. Clone vuejs/vetur from GitHub, build it and point it to the ABSOLUTE path of `/server`.
   2. `yarn global add vue-language-server` and point Vetur to the installed location (`yarn global dir` + node_modules/vue-language-server)

+- `vetur.dev.vlsPort`: The port that VLS listens to.
+Can be used for attaching to the VLS Node process for debugging / profiling, default: `-1`
 - `vetur.dev.logLevel`: Log level for VLS, default: `"INFO"` Valid options: ["INFO","DEBUG"]
 - `vetur.experimental.templateInterpolationService`: Enable template interpolation service that offers diagnostics / hover / definition / references., default: `false`